lmavila/HMMTutorial/README.md

 # HMMTutorial
-An R tutoria on how to use HHMs to find recombination events in GBS data from a biparental cross.
+An R tutorial on how to use HHMs to find recombination events in GBS data from a biparental cross.

 Files are in R markdown format .Rmd